 Asus GT-AX1100 vs Netgear RAX200: Performance and ratings

 The two routers delivered a very similar performance in my testing, with the Netgear edging out the Asus by a small margin.
 That’s true for both Wi-Fi and NAS performance when they hosted a storage device (as shown here.)

-- Fast and reliable Wi-Fi performance with excellent range
+Fast and reliable Wi-Fi performance with an excellent range

 Asus GT-AX11000 vs Netgear RAX200: Which to get